 Hong San Temple’s main entrance, ready to receive a new round of lanterns for the upcoming year.
 Only the banner representing the Jade Emperor will remain Red during the Festival.
 This is because the Jade Emperor ranks higher than the Nine Emperor Gods.
 Everything else will be switched to Yellow.

 The Dragon Ship that will be burnt during the Sending Off Ceremony is put in place on 09th October.
 Although the Dragon Ship plays no role during the Receiving Ceremony, it will send away (1) the Nine Emperor Gods and (2) bad stuffs/bad luck during the Sending Off Ceremony.
-Worshippers can paste stickers (with their names) on any part of the boat–just not over other worshippers’ stickers.
+Worshippers can paste stickers (with their names) on any part of the boat– as long as they do not cover other worshippers’ stickers.
 The significance is to send away all kinds of bad luck and ‘unwelcomed’ stuffs.

 The Dragon Ship also serves as a vessel to carry negative energies away from the community.
 In other deity traditions in China and Southeast Asia, temples will bring the boat to tour around.
 Its purpose is to transport the negative energies and wandering spirits and get them to stop roaming around but to follow the deities.

 An important station during the festival!
 This counter will greet the worshippers, and sell items such as paper offerings and incense.
 People can also approach the desks to request to hang a lantern for the upcoming year.
-This counter will be manned by regular temple volunteers and their childhood friends, to which all of them were formerly from the ‘Lemon Grass’ kampong.
+This counter will be manned by regular temple volunteers and their childhood friends, all of whom were formerly from the ‘Lemon Grass’ kampong.

 The banner at the stage.
 The stage will later hold the two Sedan chairs throughout the entire festival.
 Visitors from other temples and performing troupes will also need to come over to this stage to pay respects to the two Sedan chairs during the festival.